IntrospectiveSystems/introspectivesystems.github.io/_pages/05_contributing/0500_contributing.md

     https://github.com/IntrospectiveSystems/xGraph.git

-Set up your machine:

-    Install the xGraph binary and run it.
+To set up your machine, install the xGraph binary and run it.

 Make your change.
 Add tests for your change.
 Make the tests pass.